HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.editor.extension-marketplace.md

 ![python extensions](/assets/extensions-python-4wbrf9bgmjul.png)

 If you know the exact identifier for an extension you're looking for, you can use the `@id:` prefix, for example `@id:octref.vetur`.
-Additionally, to filter or sort results, you can use the [[vs.1.7.#extensions-view-filters]] and [[vs.1.7.#sorting]] commands, detailed below.
+Additionally, to filter or sort results, you can use the [extensions-view-filters](#extensions-view-filters) and [sorting](#sorting) commands, detailed below.

 ## Manage extensions